HarroopKaur/FUTURE_PE_02/02_Prompt_Framework.md

 ## Why Gemini:
 Gemini was chosen because it performs well in generating creative, short-form, conversational content suitable for UGC ads.

+---

+## Reusability

+This prompt framework can be reused for:

+- Skincare products
+- Fitness brands
+- Local businesses
+- SaaS tools

+Only the following inputs need to change:
+- Product name
+- Problem statement
+- Target audience
+- Tone

+This makes the system scalable for real-world marketing use.